Smile With Me!

 Hannah was eight years old, a resident of Strongsville, Ohio and a second grader at Kinsner Elementary.
 Hannah was a very active child, had many friends, loved life to it’s fullest, and dreamed of being a teacher.

-The goal of the Hannah Wernke Memorial Foundation is to Build awareness of and to raise funds benefiting CPVT genetic heart research.
-And, if fund raising goals are met, to award scholarships for graduating High School Seniors from Strongsville, Ohio who plan to major in education.
+The goal of the Hannah Wernke Memorial Foundation is to build awareness and to raise funds benefiting CPVT genetic heart research.

 IMPORTANT UPDATE – POSTED March 10, 2013